-Customers' ratings of organizations' CX capability Promoter ratings of organizations' current CX capability have increased, from 30% in 2021 to 43% this year.
+Customers' ratings of organizations' CX capability

+Promoter ratings of organizations' current CX capability have increased, from 30% in 2021 to 43% this year.
 Passives remain much the same; detractors have almost halved (down from 25% to 13%).
 Interactions with humans, AI and RPA show similar results.

-On a scale of 0 to 10, where 0 is "very poor" and 10 is "excellent", how do your customers rate you CX performance (Select one for each) Base: All GROUP 2 - CX respondents, excluding "Don't know" responses (n=783 to 791)
+On a scale of 0 to 10, where 0 is "very poor" and 10 is "excellent", how do your customers rate you CX performance (Select one for each)

-Promoters (9-10)

-- Passives (7-8)

-- Detractors (0-6)
+Base: All GROUP 2 - CX respondents, excluding "Don't know" responses (n=783 to 791)

 Valuable tools and solutions in CX

 Coupled with the traditional core elements of contact centers - IVRs, queuing, automatic call-distribution and omnichannel management - is workforce optimization, which includes call recording, the scheduling of workers, training and quality management.
 It allows organizations to better manage their workforce and empower their agents to provide quality service.

 Workforce optimization is supported by a growing range of advanced CX reporting and analytics tools that give organizations greater visibility of the contact center, and by tools that can improve contact-center agents' interaction with customers.
 In the latter category, organizations now list virtual learning assistance, interaction advice (through prompts and personalized guidance), knowledge management systems, content management systems (that push relevant content to employees) and diagnostic tools as their top five tools.

 Real-time speech and text analytics have also been enabled by the move to the cloud, and there is an increasing focus on hyperpersonalization, which is set to improve along with advances in AI.

+Top 10 tools prioritized to support CX agents

+Almost half the organizations we surveyed now have virtual learning tools available, but just over 1 in 3 have access to knowledge management systems and/or content management tools (pushing relevant content to the employee).

+Tools available to enhance and improve employee interaction with customers:

+- 1 Virtual learning assistance

+- Interaction advice (e.g., prompts questions, offers and personalized guidance)

+- 3 Knowledge management system

+- Content management (e.g., relevant content is pushed to the employee)

+- 5 Diagnostic tools

+- 6 Simple intuitive interface/systems

+- AI and machine learning-driven support (e.g., attended virtual agent)

+- Robotic process automation (RPA) to automate manual tasks

+- 9 Predictive/sentiment analytics

+- 10 Autoscripting

-Top 10 tools prioritized to support CX agents Almost half the organizations we surveyed now have virtual learning tools available, but just over 1 in 3 have access to knowledge management systems and/or content management tools (pushing relevant content to the employee).
-Tools available to enhance and improve employee interaction with customers Тор 10 Virtual learning assistance 1 Interaction advice (e.g., prompts questions, offers and personalized guidance) 2 Knowledge management system 3 Content management (e.g., relevant content is pushed to the employee) 4 Diagnostic tools 5 Simple intuitive interface/systems 6 AI and machine learning-driven support (e.g., attended virtual agent) 7 Robotic process automation (RPA) to automate manual tasks 8 Predictive/sentiment analytics 9 Autoscripting 10 What systems and/or tools, if any, do you have available to enhance and improve employee interaction with customers? (n=200) Organizations are also looking for new skills to realize the potential of these new developments in CX and EX - either by bolstering their in-house teams or by working with a managed service provider.
-The top three areas where skills are needed in CX design are now systems integration, EX and cybersecurity. ce Report
+What systems and/or tools, if any, do you have available to enhance and improve employee interaction with customers? n=200

+Organizations are also looking for new skills to realize the potential of these new developments in CX and EX - either by bolstering their in-house teams or by working with a managed service provider.
+The top three areas where skills are needed in CX design are now systems integration, EX and cybersecurity.
-© Copyright NTT Ltd. | 78 Summary and findings

-Previous How CX will be delivered Next About the report

-EX, hybrid working and the human factor As the world embraces new ways of working, it has become paramount to keep employees motivated and enabled wherever they are.
-This can be achieved partially through cloudbased communication and collaboration tools, but organizations also have to think beyond the technology to keep their staff engaged and focused on tasks where humans deliver true value.
+EX, hybrid working and the human factor

+As the world embraces new ways of working, it has become paramount to keep employees motivated and enabled wherever they are.
+This can be achieved partially through cloud-based communication and collaboration tools, but organizations also have to think beyond the technology to keep their staff engaged and focused on tasks where humans deliver true value.

+AI is the great enabler

 AI is breaking down barriers and fueling CX transformation by making CX technology more automated and intelligent.
-Organizations continue to invest in Alpowered tools, delivering increased efficiency, hyperpersonalization and increased customer satisfaction and retention.
-Embrace collaborative technology, with the assistance of an expert partner, to ensure employees are fully enabled for maximum productivity while benefiting from flexibility in their work arrangements.
-Security remains the underpinning factor across all CX and EX priorities and strategies
+Organizations continue to invest in AI-powered tools, delivering increased efficiency, hyperpersonalization and increased customer satisfaction and retention.

-Al is the great enabler Adopt AI to stay relevant, survive in a competitive landscape and unlock significant business value.
-Cloud is critical Cloud computing has revolutionized the way organizations use technology.
-Cloud-based CX is composable technology that gives organizations the flexibility to securely add enhancements on-demand, accelerating their access to innovation.
+Cloud is critical

+Cloud computing has revolutionized the way organizations use technology.
+Cloud-based CX is composable technology that gives organizations the flexibility to securely add enhancements ondemand, accelerating their access to innovation.